-The Study Leader shall ensure that DWS is invoiced as required and that invoices are supported with all the necessary documentation that is required by DWS.
-It is the responsibility of the PSP to ascertain DWS requirements at the onset of the Study.
-A progress report must also be submitted that covers the invoice period.
-This progress report is in addition to the one that has to be prepared for PSC meetings that covers the period between two successive PSC meetings.
-The PSP contract for this study will be deliverable-based and invoices are paid only for claims linked to the deliverables contained in the Contract.
-The PSP is advised to break down the Study programme into sufficient interim milestones to allow a smooth cash flow.
+The Study Leader shall ensure that DWS is invoiced promptly once a deliverable has been completed and that invoices are supported by all the necessary documentation prescribed by DWS.
+It is the responsibility of the PSP to ascertain DWS invoice requirements at the onset of the Study.
+For instance, a progress report that covers the claim period must accompany each invoice in addition to progress reports presented at PSC meetings that cover the period between two successive meetings.
+The PSP contract for this study shall be deliverable-based, and invoices are paid only for claims related to the approved contract deliverables.
+The PSP is advised to break down the Study Scope into a large number of deliverables, such as a deliverable every month, to achieve a smooth cash flow over the entire Contract Period.